flarum/docs/docs/extensions.md

 ### Through the interface

-Using the package manager extension, you can install extensions directly from the admin dashboard.
-Once you have browsed the list of available extensions from the links above, and found one you want to install, you can install it by entering the extension's composer package name into the package manager's installation input.
+Using the extension manager extension, you can install extensions directly from the admin dashboard.
+Once you have browsed the list of available extensions from the links above, and found one you want to install, you can install it by entering the extension's composer package name into the extension manager's installation input.

 ![Installing an extension](/en/img/install-extension.png)